-This week Process Development Forum talks about Protein A with Jonathan Royce, business leader for GE Healthcare chromatography resins.
+This week Process Development Forum talks about Protein A with Jonathan Royce, business leader for Cytiva chromatography resins.

 mAb purification platforms are very well established, and almost all approved mAb purification platforms are using a Protein A capture step.
 In the last decade, significant development has also been made in the area of Protein A, both in term of binding capacity and stability, as discussed in a previous Q&A session.
 What do you feel are the remaining challenges in the protein A capture step of mAbs?

 I would say that there are two main challenges that customers face today: control of bioburden and rate-limiting productivity at the capture step.

 It is well established that Protein A chromatography columns are more prone to bioburden contamination due to heavy impurity load and weak tolerance towards the most efficient cleaning-in-place solutions.
 Although Protein A resins introduced to the market in the last 10 years withstand low to medium concentrations of sodium hydroxide for cleaning, like 0.1 M sodium hydroxide and in some cases 0.5 M, the stability of the resins is still a challenge.
 It has still not been possible to use the industry standard 1.0 M NaOH solution during cleaning-in-place (CIP) or sanitization-in-place (SIP).

 Productivity of the Protein A step is also a challenge.
 Increasing upstream titers can make the Protein A chromatography process step the rate-limiting step in downstream purification.
 Protein A chromatography columns are frequently too large, limiting the use of prepacked devices and consuming larger than necessary quantities of buffer.

 Cytiva stated in a recent press release that a new standard for monoclonal antibody purification is being set.
 Can you elaborate on that?